esperanca/personal_website/src/posts/weeknote-031.md

+---
+layout: layouts/post.njk
+title: "Weeknote #031"
+date: 2020-09-26T08:10:50.019Z
+tags:
+  - euroIA
+  - babylonhealth
+  - orgdesign
+  - food
+---

 Sleep patters a bit odd this week.
-I was fully awake about 4 am, so I wrote the first draft of these notes and got back to sleep.
+I was fully awake about 4 am, so it was an opportunity to write the first draft of these notes.
+Went back to sleep after an hour and did the editing in the morning with Leili's help.

+My selected post of the week is [The difference between autonomy and independence](https://academy.nobl.io/the-difference-between-autonomy-and-independence/).
+The fine folks at NOBL are spot on: the gap between your values and the ones you have to act on are the real challenge.

 ## Good things